mopfunk/j2b/README.md

-# j2b
+# Purpose
-A simple site for our travel blog
+This will be the repository for our simple travel blog and update site.